Jaydee8652/EspressoBatch/README.md

 Designed for use on Digital Research Alliance of Canada clusters.

+# To activate:

-To activate, run the following commands:
+Run the following commands:
 ```
 $ git clone https://github.com/Jaydee8652/EspressoBatch.git
 $ cd EspressoBatch/